bunetj/stepreader/README.md

-# scripted-chat
+# scripted chat

-a scripted telegram chat simulator
+a scripted telegram chat simulator.

+- **controlling the pace**. sends you the messages you gave it when you hit enter. you can send your messages in between
+- **export** a copypaste with nicknames
+- **automatic chat rhythm**. can convert a long or unformatted text to chat rhythm with frequent "new lines"
+- **html formatting** works